JSQLParser/JSqlParser/README.md

 * Added support for column comma list in partition by statements
 * Added support for columns names in create view statements
 * Added support for column cast using ::
+* Added support for from clause in update statments

 ```sql
 create view testView (col1,col2) as select a, b from table